vmx17/Kinematics6DoF/README.md

 ## Status

 There is one forward kinematics function and two inverse kinematics (IK) functions are in "KLib" project, a core of this repository.
-KLib's forward kinematics and two inverse kinematics methods are working but I only checked with one pose.
-Then they are still under verification.
+KLib's forward kinematics and two inverse kinematics methods are working but I only checked with "initial" pose.
+And I realize Jacobian IK is wrong.
+Only FK is working now.

 ## Motivation